 When I was a kid, computer science textbooks taught a language called Basic.
 They explained various commands, including POKE, which changed values in memory, or on a chip register.
 The books went out of their way to explain that you can’t harm a computer with a command, even a POKE.
 But it turned out there was an exception–the infamous POKE 59498,62 on the Commodore PET.
 The infamous killer POKE.

-The killer POKE sped up the Commodore PET’s video output at the expense of degrading the video quality.
-The tradeoff was worth it, except it could damage the machine over time.
+The killer POKE, POKE 59498,62, sped up the Commodore PET 2001’s video output at the expense of degrading the video quality.
+The tradeoff seemed worth it, except it could damage the machine over time.

 The legend of the killer POKE

 The killer POKE has always had an air of mystery about it.
 I knew in the 1980s that one existed.
 It was mostly useless trivia by then, as it affected a machine that had been off the market about a decade.
-But the subject came up from time to time.
+But the subject came up from time to time, though never with much in the way of specifics.

 There are any number of places I could have found it.
 Two likely places are The Transactor, an extremely technical Commodore magazine, or Run, a magazine that had a monthly column called Magic that listed useful tips and obscurities.
 I may have also found it on a bulletin board.